Oleg Murayenko: Arrest, trial and execution

-Not long after the store murders, a retired police officer, Talgat Tugunbayev, was out walking on the streets when he noticed two intoxicated women and a man entering a local hostel.
+Not long after the store murders, retired police officer Talgat Tugunbayev was out walking on the streets when he noticed two intoxicated women and a man entering a local hostel.
 Acting on instinct, he notified the current head of the police department, Nurgali Urazalinov, asking him to send a squadron to check them just in case.
-The detectives eventually found the trio having sex in one of the rooms, when one of the operatives noticed that one of the girls was wearing the exact same sheepskin coat as one of the murder victims.
+The detectives eventually found the trio having sex in one of the rooms, when a detective noticed one of the girls wearing the same sheepskin coat as one of the murder victims.
 The trio were taken to the police department, where the girl explained that the coat was given to her by a friend - Oleg Murayenko.

-After learning of this, Murayenko was quickly arrested and sent for interrogation.
-During the process, he gave conflicting accounts on how he came to be in possession of the fur coat, first claiming it was from his nephew and then from his uncle, who had allegedly received it, along with some silverware, from a relative of the deceased woman.
-In the meantime, Igor Semyonov and Olga Potorocha, heads of the forensic department, compared the partial fingerprint found on the first victim's handbag, and discovered that it was an exact match to those of Murayenko.
-They forwarded the information to the operatives, whom in turn told Oleg.
+After learning of this, Murayenko was quickly picked up and interrogated.
+During the interrogation, he gave conflicting accounts on how he came to be in possession of the fur coat, first claiming it was from his nephew and then from his uncle, who had allegedly received it, along with some silverware, from a relative of the deceased woman.
+In the meantime, Igor Semyonov and Olga Potorocha, heads of the forensic department, compared the partial fingerprint found on the first victim's handbag, and discovered that it was an exact match to Murayenko's.
+They forwarded the information to the detectives, who in turn told Murayenko.
 After he was confronted with this information, he finally admitted to the crimes, explaining in detail how he killed them and where.
 Despite this, when he was brought to trial, he recanted his confession, admitting responsibility solely for the second murder.
 Prosecutors were able to accurately present their evidence, however, and after a long trial, Murayenko was found guilty and sentenced to death.
-In 2002, he was executed, only a year before the moratorium on the death penalty would be introduced in the country, becoming the last known prisoner executed in the North Kazakhstan region.
+He was executed in 2002, which was one year before the moratorium on the death penalty was introduced in the country, thus making him the last known prisoner executed in the North Kazakhstan region.